Diamagnetism and the dispersion of the magnetic permeability: Electromagnetic parameters

-In \eqref{maxwellsol} the source $\vek J$ and field $\vek E$ are decomposed into their components parallel $\parallel$ and perpendicular $\perp$ to $\vek k$.
+In \eqref{maxwellsol} the source $\vek J_\text{ext}$ and field $\vek E$ are decomposed into their components parallel $\parallel$ and perpendicular $\perp$ to $\vek k$.

 As $\omega\to\infty$ the fields do not feel the presence of the medium, so the solutions \eqref{maxwellsol} must be the same as if we set $\epsilon$ and $\mu$ equal to unity in the expressions.
 Considering \eqref{EparJ} this immediately gives that $\epsilon_\parallel\to 1$.
-Also, for fixed $k$, \eqref{EperpJ} (or \eqref{BperpJ}) means $\epsilon_\perp\to 1$.
+Also, for fixed $k$, \eqref{EperpJ} means $\epsilon_\perp\to 1$ (excluding the possibility $\epsilon_\perp\mu\to 0$).
 Remarkably, we do not get any condition for the asymptotic behavior of $\mu$.
 Indeed, for fixed $k$, the expressions become independent of $\mu$ in the limit $\omega\to\infty$.
-Thus the permeability is not required to approach unity for high frequencies.
+Thus the relative permeability is not required to approach unity for high frequencies.

-Nevertheless, even though $\mu$ does not necessarily approach unity, the magnetization vanishes in the limit $\omega\to\infty$.
+Nevertheless, even though $\mu$ does not necessarily approach unity, the magnetization $\vek M$ vanishes in the limit $\omega\to\infty$.
 This is a result of the fact that according to \eqref{BperpJ}, the magnetic field vanishes in this limit.

-For eigenmodal propagation, $k^2=\epsilon\mu\omega^2/c^2$, the situation is different.
+For eigenmodal propagation, $k^2=\epsilon_\perp\mu\omega^2/c^2$, the situation is different.
 To see this, let a current source plane be located somewhere in the infinite medium.
-In the limit $\omega\to\infty$ the generated waves must have the same amplitude and the same velocity as if the medium were not present.
-In other words, the impedance and phase velocity must take their vacuum values, which means that $\epsilon\to 1$ and $\mu\to 1$ under eigenmodal propagation.
+In the limit $\omega\to\infty$ the generated waves must have the same phase velocity as if the medium were not present.
+In other words, $\epsilon_\perp\mu\to 1$ under eigenmodal propagation.
 This ensures relativistic causality, i.e., the front of a wave packet propagates at the speed of light in vacuum.